- TOSIZE.ie

 Very easy

-Based on the size of the rockwool boards (100.0 cm x 60.0 cm x 7.0 cm) that must fit exactly in the wooden frame, I made a frame of MDF.
-The MDF planks were 1.8cm thick, so you arrive at an outer size of 103.6cm x 63.6cm x 14cm.
-I wanted to have at least 2 rockwool sheets of 7.0 cm thick each on top of each other, so 14.0 cm deep.
-First you assemble the MDF frame using metal corner anchors.
-Then cut a piece of burlap to size and use a staple gun to close one side.
-Then place the rockwool plates (2 pieces) in the wooden frame.
+Based on the size of the rockwool plates (100.0 cm x 60.0 cm x 7.0 cm) that must fit exactly in the wooden frame, I made a frame of MDF.
+The MDF boards were 1.8cm thick, so you end up with an outer size of 103.6cm x 63.6cm x 14cm.
+I wanted to have at least 2 rock wool plates of 7.0 cm thick each on top of each other, so 14.0 cm deep.
+You first assemble the MDF frame using metal corner anchors.
+Then cut a piece of burlap to size and close one side with a staple gun.
+Then you place the rockwool plates (2 pieces) in the wooden frame.
 Then you also close the back and fold the top and bottom in a nice way.
-Just like wrapping a present.
-With some hanging material you place them on the wall and/or ceiling and you're done :)
+Actually just like you wrap a gift.
+With some hanging material you place them on the wall and / or the ceiling and you're done :)

 The dimensions of the project